ibm-cloud-docs/resiliency/bcdr-approaches.md

 ### Container Services
 {: #ContainerServices}

 The approaches highlighted above largely concentrate on IBM Cloud VPC and IBM Cloud Databases For services.
-While many environments include both VPC and databases (and by extension, Bare Metal Servers and Classic Infrastructure) many others will be based around container services that include IBM Cloud Kubernetes Service (IKS) and Red Hat OpenShift on IBM Cloud.
+While many customer workloads include both VPC and databases (and by extension, Bare Metal Servers and Classic Infrastructure) many others will be based around container services that include IBM Cloud Kubernetes Service (IKS) and Red Hat OpenShift on IBM Cloud.

 In terms of cluster infrastructure, the four approaches discussed above generally hold, from having a zero DR footprint through to having active/active clusters.
 Care needs to be taken with storage choices though.

 Both IKS and Red Hat OpenShift on IBM Cloud can be configured with persistent and non-persistent storage.
-Non-persistent storage is storage that is effectively removed when the container, worker node or cluster is removed.
-When the storage is removed, the data that goes with it is lost as well, so disaster recovery does not concern itself with the recovery of non-persistent storage and related data.
+Non-persistent storage is only used to store ephemeral data, so when non-persistent storage is lost, its data is not retained.
+Disaster recovery does not concern itself with the recovery of non-persistent storage for this reason.

 Persistent storage, on the other hand, is used for data that needs to exist and be kept beyond the lifespan of the container, worker node or cluster that it is attached to and so does come into the scope of disaster recovery.